 I was immediately grateful that he lent his celebrity to this cause and shared such a personal story.
 I was grateful that the C-SPAN video blew up online less than 24 hours after it was recorded.
 Honestly, if he wasn’t trying to make us laugh, I would have been crying all over my keyboard.

 All I could think about afterward was that sharing stories is so important to help others understand what’s important to you.

 My grandmother lived with dementia for several years.
 Before she passed away at 93 years old, she couldn’t recognize her closest family members.

 Having dementia means cells are dying in your brain, causing what you would expect: a person to forget.
 First, small things, and then lots of things all at once, including people they’ve known for decades.
 Their brain loses the blueprints for activities that you and I find simple, like how to get dressed or eat or which people to trust.
 Most cases of dementia are caused by Alzheimer’s disease (though there are several others).

 An important thing to remember is that Alzheimer’s and dementia are not a normal part of aging, just like cancer is not a normal part of life.

 My grandmother had a difficult life.
-She survived a World War, years of hunger, Stalin and all of the things associated with the Soviet Union.
+She survived World War II, years of starvation, Stalin and all of the things associated with the Soviet Union.
 She was forced out of her country and her home as a teenager.
 At almost 70 years old, she moved to the United States with her children and grandchildren